feeblefruits/zombiedice/README.md

 # Zombie Dice

-This package is based on Zombie Dice - a popular dice-rolling, push-your-luck boardgame by Steven Jackson.
+This package is based on Zombie Dice - a popular dice-rolling, push-your-luck boardgame by Steve Jackson.

 By running a series of simple functions within a Python environment, you can push your luck to get the most BRAAAAIINS!! as possible.